intersel/Blapy/README.md

 ## Blapy_beforeContentChange
-Triggered before a Blapy block content change and sent to the **blapy Block** that will change.
+Triggered before a Blapy block content change and sent to the (jquery) **blapy Block** that will change.
 * Parameters:
   * the Blapy block

 ## Blapy_afterContentChange
-Triggered after a a Blapy block content has changed and sent to the **blapy Block** that has changed..
+Triggered after a a Blapy block content has changed and sent to the (jquery) **blapy Block** that has changed..
 * Parameters:
   * the Blapy block